cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 ### Authentication

-All datagrams in IBC are authenticated: a block finalised by the consensus algorithm of the sending machine must commit to the outgoing packet via a cryptographic commitment, and the receiving chain's IBC handler must verify both the consensus transcript and the cryptographic commitment proof that the datagram was sent (and associated actions executed) before acting upon it.
+All datagrams in IBC are authenticated: a block finalised by the consensus algorithm of the sending machine must commit to the outgoing packet via a cryptographic commitment, and the receiving chain's IBC handler must verify both the consensus transcript and the cryptographic commitment proof that the datagram was sent before acting upon it.

 ### Statefulness